Sanglorian/orcus/Orcus Player Options - current.md

 You have taught yourself how to focus all of your emotions – anger, hate, spite, rage, wrath – and to wrap them in willpower and discipline, turning it all into a fearsome ranged weapon.
 Because you use your emotions as weapons, you might often seem somewhat apathetic and cold to others.

 **Benefit:** As a standard action, you can fire a phrenic blast of energy (see stats below).
-Blast shards are supernatural weapons, and thus do not belong to any weapon group, and can take almost any form, colour and shape, all according to the wishes of the user.
+Blast shards are supernatural weapons, and thus do not belong to any weapon group, and can take almost any form, color and shape, all according to the wishes of the user.
 The user is always proficient with his blast shard.
 For all intents and purposes, the blast shard can be used to make all forms of ranged attacks, as well as in conjunction with powers, or for the purpose of opportunity attacks.

 Your blast shard has a +1 enhancement bonus to attack and damage rolls.
 This increases by +1 for every 5th level after the 1st (6th, 11th, 16th, 21st, 26th).